Plum tree is magnificent from spring to fall, and offers abundant harvests of plums.

 Again, aphids are the plum tree’s most common enemy.
 Here is how to fight aphids efficiently.

-As a deterrent, several organic treatments are available such as spraying fermented stinging nettle tea or fermented horsetail tea since both help reinforce the plum tree’s defense mechanisms and avoid certain types of fungus.
+As a deterrent against aphids, several organic treatments are available such as spraying fermented stinging nettle tea or fermented horsetail tea.
+Both help reinforce the plum tree’s defense mechanisms and also help it avoid certain types of fungus.

 - Here is how to react in case of rotting fruit on the tree.